joelbarton-io/LS170/2_transport_layer/notes.md

 - "need to transmit data contained in *distinct channels* over a single channel (essentially, send a packet (via IP) from source address to destination address) and then somehow separate them out at the other end."
 - **multiplexing**: transmitting multiple signals over a single channel
 ************************???****************************************
-- **demultiplexing**: combining multiple signals into a single signal
+- **demultiplexing**: combining multiple, unrelated signals into a single signal
 ************************???****************************************

 **ports**
 - : *"an identifier for a specific process running on a host"*
   - like Spotify, Slack, etc...
-- low integer ports (0-1023) are well-known ports (HTTP, FTP, SMTP)
+- low ports (0-1023) are well-known ports (HTTP, FTP, SMTP)
 - middle ports (1024-49151) are registered ports (IBM, Microsoft)
-- high ports (49152-65535) are dynamic (temporary or *ephemeral*) are not registered to private entities
+- high ports (49152-65535) are dynamic (temporary or *ephemeral*), not registered to private entities, not fixed

 - we use ports to identify specific services running on a host
-- source and destination port numbers (service identifiers, e.g. Spotify!) are part of the PDU for the transport layer, thus ports facilitate both multiplexing and demultiplexing as they are a part of the PDU
+- source and destination port numbers (service identifiers, e.g. Spotify!) are part of the PDU for the transport layer, thus ports facilitate both multiplexing and demultiplexing as they are part of the segment header
 - postal-service analogy: street address == IP address, apartment number == port number.
 Postal-service == Internet Protocol, Building concierge == Transport layer (TCP or UDP)

 **netstat**
 - : a utility that returns a list of active network connections
 - note that the various addresses (local/foreign) are a combination of IP address (`192.168.1.19`) & port number (`51475`)
-  - the combination acts as a communication endpoint (socket) for transfer of data between applications running on host (my computer)
+  - the combination acts as a communication endpoint (socket) for transfer of data between applications running on host (device)

 **sockets**
 - combination of IP address and port number (ID) == socket; a communication end-point